Chart Color Schemes

 Population

-Miranda - Yowie Bay's population, as of August 2025, is approximately 22,458.
-This figure represents an increase of 1,753 people since the 2021 Census, which recorded a population of 20,705.
-The estimated resident population of 22,406 from the ABS as of June 2024 and an additional 432 validated new addresses since the Census date support this increase.
-This results in a population density ratio of 3,743 persons per square kilometer, placing Miranda - Yowie Bay in the upper quartile nationally according to AreaSearch's assessments.
-The area's population growth of 8.5% since the 2021 census exceeds that of its SA4 region (4.0%) and SA3 area, positioning it as a growth leader.
+Miranda - Yowie Bay's population is approximately 22,463 as of Nov 2025.
+This figure indicates an increase of 1,758 people since the 2021 Census, which reported a population of 20,705.
+The change is inferred from the estimated resident population of 22,406 in June 2024 and an additional 434 validated new addresses since the Census date.
+This results in a density ratio of 3,743 persons per square kilometer, placing Miranda - Yowie Bay in the upper quartile relative to national locations assessed by AreaSearch.
+The area's population growth of 8.5% since the 2021 census exceeded both the SA4 region (4.1%) and the SA3 area.
 Interstate migration contributed approximately 49.0% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

 Frequently Asked Questions - Population